Agewerc/Agewerc.github.io/_posts/2020-07-26-My-Data-Science-Journey.md

 The same University in which I decided not to do the master was also offering a one-year extension Data Science course.
 I also enrolled. <br>
 In my new job, I was initially working primarily with finance and using spreadsheets.
 However, I was eager to use and implement some of this new knowledge In development.
 It was a fertile terrain.
 In the area, we were working with massive datasets, that had all financial transactions and accounting data of the company—billions of data points monthly.
-The routines on the area were done manually in Excel and took many hours to finalized every day. <br>
+The routines on the area were done manually in Excel and took many hours to finalize every day. <br>
-However, it felt there was resistance to change.
-For most big corporations that do not come from the tech sector, the adaptation for this new era is slow.
+However, there was resistance to change.
+For most big corporations that are from the tech sector, the adaptation for this new era is slow.
 They have most of their workers skilled in some tools which are not the latest technologies, and most people are reluctant to change.
 Sometimes even the leadership of the company.
 Even though I had a supportive manager who was interested, the process to accelerate change was slow. <br>
 I did have the chance to develop new things for the area such as new dashboards and reports, but I just felt a lot more was possible.